CometVisu/CometVisu/doc/manual/en/config/address.rst

 ==============================================

-Most widgets require one or more ``address`` elements for the communication with the backend to get the information from the KNX bus, OpenHAB or MQTT.
+Most widgets require one or more ``address`` elements for the communication with the backend to get the information from the KNX bus, OpenHAB, ioBroker or MQTT.
 The content of the element is the address itself, the attributes control the behavior:

 ============= ==================================================================